 The sample QDRO always includes a way to divided the marital portion of the tax-deferred account.
 The QDRO asks for the marriage date and the divorce date.
 Using those dates, the company will calculate and divide the tax-deferred plan correctly.

 How do you know the company calculated the marital portion correctly?

 You can hire your own actuary if you’d like…but no one really does that.

-Presumably if a company was calculating your marital portion wrong they’d be calculating everyone else’s portion wrong.
-This gross malfeasance would be exposed to class action law suits that could easily be proven.
+Presumably, if a company was calculating your marital portion wrong they would be calculating everyone else’s portion wrong, too.
+This gross malfeasance would be exposed to class action law suits that could easily be proven by simple math.